Making Europe work

 The European Policy Centre is committed to making European integration work, by fostering debate and dialogue on the key issues facing the EU and producing practical recommendations for action to improve the way the Union operates and enhance the effectiveness of its policies.

-The four programmes, addressing the key issues and challenges facing the EU, are:
+The five programmes, addressing the key issues and challenges facing the EU, are:

 - European Politics and Institutions;